Nukesor/pueue/README.md

 - Specifying how many tasks should run in parallel
 - Easy pausing/resuming of tasks
 - Pretty and accessible task status overviews
-- No need to attach to a multiple tmux sessions
+- No need to attach to multiple tmux sessions

 There are a lot more built-in convenience features.
 You should read the [Wiki](https://github.com/Nukesor/pueue/wiki) for a detailed explanation.

 Only using your shell's features is definitely possible!
 However, in my opinion, having a tool that's specifically designed for managing tasks is just more efficient and fun.

 One of my regular use cases is downloading lots of stuff.
-In this case I want:
+In this case, I want:

 - At most three parallel downloads, otherwise the other services on my server get starved.
 - To see at first glance whether a download fails and easily edit and re-schedule it.
-- An easy way to look at output.
+- An easy way to look at process output.
 - Everything to be in a uniform interface.
 - It to look pretty and clear.
 - To be able to pause/resume everything in case I need to some bandwidth right now.

 I used tmux for this stuff all the time before writing Pueue.\
 However, after using it for a really long time, it just kept feeling annoying and inconvenient.
-Up to the point I could not bare it any longer and decided to write something that's better suited for such scenarios.
+Up to the point, I couldn't bear it any longer and decided to write something that's better suited for such scenarios.

 ## Similar Projects